-The Descendants of Edward S. Curtis’ photographs of Indigenous Peoples have powerful voices to be heard –messages of survival, strength, and resistance.
+The Descendants of the Indigenous Peoples whom Edward S. Curtis photographed have powerful voices to be heard—messages of survival, strength, and resistance.
 Their stories tell of paths that celebrate their Native heritage and cultures.
 The Descendants Project™ highlights these stories in their voices, linking the past, present, and future.

 Meet The Descendants

 Here are some excerpts from the stories we’re collecting as part of this project.
 To read a brief story about each Descendant, click on their image at the right or on their name below the images.
 We'll post new excerpts here as we find and record new stories.
 If you know of someone who may be a descendant of a person photographed by Edward Curtis, please let us know.